Lisiyamigus/e621-auto-downloader/README.md

 🛠️ Installation & Setup
 1. Prerequisites

-Ensure you have the following installed on your Windows machine:
+Ensure you have the following installed on your Windows PC:

     Python 3.10+: Download here